-Claim: Election Day 2008 is being split across two separate days because of an anticipated heavy voter turnout.
+Election Day is being split across two separate days this year.
+See Example(s)

 New Election Day procedures